gvwilson/sensibleadventures/nardica/nardica.md

 glaring at Iffy.

 "She could have,"
-Wales agreed.
+Wales agreed, opening his eyes.
-"But she couldn't have known
+"But she couldn't have known what brought up the jellies the *Whitstable* found.
-there was a boil twenty kay northeast of you your last day out.
+It was a boil twenty kay northeast of you on your last day out.
-That's what brought up the jellies the *Whitstable* found.
-Could have been you if you'd known."
+It would have been just over the horizon---if you'd known it was happening, you could have been the one to haul them in."

 Uncle Jack scowled.
 The *Whitstable* was tied up on the next pier,